Solve-Geosolutions/gsq_hymap/README.md

 ## Data

-The Geological Survey of Queensland hosts a number of products from the HyMap surveys which can be downloaded [**here**](https://geoscience.data.qld.gov.au/data/dataset/?type=spectral).
-The raw data used in this repository requires temporary AWS access for which that reader is advised to contact [**GSQ**](https://www.resources.qld.gov.au/?contact=gsq) directly.
+All data presented in this repository are taken from the Dugald Block D HyMap survey supplied by the Geological Survey of Queensland.
+The GSQ hosts a number of spectral products derived from this and other HyMap surveys, which can be downloaded [**here**](https://geoscience.data.qld.gov.au/data/dataset/?type=spectral), however access to the raw spectral data requires temporary AWS links for which the reader is advised to contact [**GSQ**](https://www.resources.qld.gov.au/?contact=gsq) directly.